jaehochang92/jaehochang.netlify/content/home/w-experience.md

         * Statistics and theories for graduate students
         * Tutorials for using statistical softwares and programming languages
-        * Fitted classification models to predict the risk of each patient's MDR type
-        * Built an API to serve predictive models to the client

         Statistical Consulting:
         * (2020).
 Analysis of Performance Factors of KLPGA and LPGA Players, and Prediction of Winners. _Journal of the Korean society for Wellness_.